macbookandrew/woocommerce-ajax-cart/readme.txt

 = 1.1 =
 * Remove product from cart automatically (AJAX) when changes quantity to zero

+= 1.2 =
+* Check for min/max values before submitting the form

 == Frequently Asked Questions ==